shravan-kumar-0811/llvm-project/flang/docs/ParallelFortranRuntime.md

 Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231

+The authors would like to thank Etienne Renault and Jean-Didier Pailleux of SiPearl for providing helpful comments and suggestions regarding an earlier revision of this specification.

 # Copyright